 On the other hand, it also means I tend to be overly cautious and self-critical, which makes it more difficult to take risks and go all in.
 That falls more under the entrepreneur character type (extroverted, observant, thinking and prospecting), who are “energetic and action-oriented, deftly navigating whatever is in front of them”.
 This makes them ideal to plough through obstacles, have a strong belief in themselves and excel at getting things done.
 The downside to this character trait is that they tend to jump into things without thinking too much about them and fixing things as they crop up.

-Entrepreneurs have an amazing talent to move things forward, but their tendencies to take too much risk and miss the big picture often start being felt even before the business takes off, and even more as the organisation grows.
+Entrepreneurs have an amazing talent to move things forward, but their tendencies to take too much risk and miss the big picture often start being felt even before a business takes off, and even more as the organisation grows.
 I bring forward these two examples since my personal experience has shown me that these two personality types pair excellently together as mutual mentors and advisors.

 Entrepreneurs work best in new industries, where innovation is a key factor to success.
 In more mature industries, where it is difficult to be innovative enough to enjoy limited competition, new businesses are more likely to feel the force of gravity when leaping, often resulting in painful losses before succeeding, if at all.